jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 Luckily, there is no indication that any of these gangs operate in an Access\-as\-a\-Service mode.
-The biggest example of cooperation between government and the private sector was Project Ladybird, a joint effort of law enforcement agencies from seven countries around the globe along with several private cybersecurity researchers that brought down one of the most prevalent
+The biggest example of cooperation between government and the private sector was “Project Ladybird,” a joint effort of law enforcement agencies from seven countries around the globe along with several private cybersecurity researchers that brought down one of the most prevalent